IIIF/api/source/presentation/4.0/model.md

 If there is a need to distinguish between Content Resources, then all such resources _SHOULD_ have the `label` property.

 Containers _MAY_ be treated as content resources for the purposes of annotating on to other Containers.
-In this situation, the Container _MAY_ be [embedded][prezi30-terminology] within the Annotation, be a reference within the same Manifest, or require dereferencing to obtain its description.
+In this situation, the Container _MAY_ be [embedded][prezi40-terminology] within the Annotation, be a reference within the same Manifest, or require dereferencing to obtain its description.
 This is often described as "nesting".

 A Canvas painted into a Scene has special requirements.
 The top-left corner of the Canvas _MUST_ be aligned with either the Scene coordinate origin by default or with a specific 3D point in the Scene if a [Point Selector](#point-selector) is used.
 The Canvas _MUST_ be scaled to the Scene such that Canvas coordinate dimensions after any [Transforms](#transforms) are applied correspond to Scene coordinate dimensions with 1:1 scaling.
 A Canvas painted into a Scene as an Annotation has forward and backward faces, and by default the forward face is toward the positive z axis of the Scene, though this may be modified by Transforms.
 The content of the Canvas _SHOULD_ be displayed on the forward face, and the backward face _SHOULD_ display either any `backgroundColor` of the Canvas or a reverse view of the content.

 A Scene painted into a Scene has two special processing rules.
 The first is that any `backgroundColor` of the Scene to be painted _SHOULD_ be ignored.
-The second is that when both Scenes have ImageBasedLight Annotations, clients _MAY_ ignore any ImageBasedLight Annotation of the Scene to be painted.
+The second is that when both Scenes have Image-Based Light Annotations, clients _MAY_ ignore any Image-Based Light Annotation of the Scene to be painted.

 __Properties__<br/>
 A Content Resource _MUST_ have the following properties: [id](#id) and [type](#type).<br/><br/>